sh4dowByte/flutter_ui_messaging_app/README.md

 ## Disclaimer

-The design of this application is based on a free Figma template available on the Figma Community.
-All rights to the original design belong to the respective creator.
-This implementation is for learning and non-commercial purposes only.
+The design of this application is based on a free Figma template available in the Figma Community.
+All rights to the original design are retained by the respective creator.
+This implementation is intended solely for educational and non-commercial purposes.

-This project is based on a design from the Figma Community.
-The design's licensing terms may apply.
-Please check the original Figma design [here](https://www.figma.com/community/file/881015895655545375).
-Ensure compliance with the design's terms before using this project.
+This project utilizes a design sourced from the Figma Community.
+Licensing terms of the original design may apply.
+Please review the original Figma design [here](https://www.figma.com/community/file/881015895655545375) to ensure compliance with its terms before utilizing this project in any capacity.